Natural Systems Agriculture

 “Nature” is a broadly valuable concept.
 But The Land Institute’s undertaking is primarily a scientific and pragmatic one.
 This notion of nature as the tangible and applicable source and the most efficient, productive, and comprehensive measure of agricultural capacity is at the very core of The Land Institute’s work to develop a Natural Systems Agriculture.

-We must, as Wes Jackson has pointed out, meaningfully adjust not only our thinking but also our practice of treating wilderness (in isolated cases) as sacred while treating agricultural land as profane.
+We must, as Wes Jackson has pointed out, meaningfully adjust our practice of treating wilderness (in isolated cases) as sacred while treating agricultural land as profane.
+And we must deeply revise our thinking about our human place within the world.

 Our Focus Areas